Will AI Replace ETL Developers? The Pipeline Is Changing Fast

 If you have ever written a SQL transformation at 2 AM because a nightly batch job failed and the morning dashboard was empty, you already know the work of an ETL developer.
 You also probably suspect that AI is coming for this job.
 You are right -- and wrong -- in ways that matter for your career.

-Our data shows that ETL developers face an overall AI exposure of 71% and an automation risk of 56/100 in 2025.
+Our data shows that ETL developers face an overall AI exposure of 71% and an automation risk of 56% in 2025.
 [Fact] Those are among the highest numbers in the technology sector.
-Yet here is the contradiction: the Bureau of Labor Statistics projects +11% growth for this occupation through 2034.
-[Fact] With a median annual salary of $105,200 and approximately 82,400 professionals in the role, [Fact] ETL development is simultaneously one of the most automatable and most in-demand technology specializations.
+Yet here is the contradiction: ETL development sits inside the broader Database Administrators and Architects category, which the Bureau of Labor Statistics projects to grow 4% from 2024 to 2034, with roughly 7,800 openings per year over the decade, and median pay of $110,090 for database administrators and $144,440 for database architects in May 2024.
+According to the BLS Occupational Outlook Handbook, demand is being driven by the growth of data collection across industries.
+[Fact] In other words, ETL development is simultaneously one of the most automatable and most in-demand technology specializations.

 The Three Tasks, Three Futures